SystemsApproach/sdn/netvirt.rst

 <fig-three-planes>`.
 Significantly, it is divided into a centralized
 component, known as *ovn-northd*, and a distributed component that runs on every hypervisor, called the *OVN controller*.
-Recall that in Section 1.2.2 we discussed the tradeoff between centralized and distributed control for SDN; in OVN, a hybrid model is used.
+Recall that in Section 1.2.2 we discussed the trade-off between centralized and distributed control for SDN; in OVN, a hybrid model is used.
 The advantage of this approach is that we retain *logically* centralized control, so that a single API entry point can be used to create networks, query status,